becem-gharbi/battery-energy-monitor/README.md

 ## Hardware

 - Microcontroller ESP8266 E12 module
-- Analog multiplexing with CD4053
+- Analog multiplexing using CD4053
 - Voltage sensing up to 84V
 - Bidirectional current sensing up to 27A
-- Analog filtering & buffering with LM348 opamp
+- Analog filtering & buffering using LM348 opamp
+- RTC using DS1302
 - Designed with Proteus v8.12

 ## Firmware